-Since December 2012, SPC forecasters have used an experimental web-based CFSv2 4 time lagged ensemble chart, or "Chiclet Chart", to review 45-day forecasts of daily 5 6 counts of the number of grid points with SCP >= 1 from the 0000 UTC CFSv2 ensemble 7 mean over the CONUS.
-Using this approach, grid count forecasts from successive 8 CFSv2 runs can be viewed where each pixel or "chiclet" on the chart corresponds to 9 one convective day and the color of the chiclet represents the grid count of the daily average SCP >= 1 over a masked CONUS domain with 845 grid points.
-A similar 10 11 display format, previously used in the context of ENSO and rainfall forecasts (Barnston 12 et al. 2012; Tippett et al. 2012b; Tippett et al. 2015b), permits the visualization of multiple forecasts with the same valid time.
-The chart is constructed so that each 13 14 successive CFSv2 run is stacked above prior runs, but staggered, so forecasts with identical valid times lie on the same x-axis coordinate (Fig. 2a).
-Vertical stripes of similar 15 color indicate run-to-run consistency in SCP >= 1 grid counts (i.e., similar forecasts in 16 17 terms of the areal extent of environments conducive to supercell thunderstorms across the CONUS).
-Forecasters can further interrogate the information presented in the web-18 19 based CFSv2 Chiclet Chart when they mouse-over highlighted days to reveal CONUS maps of daily-averaged SCP grids (grid boxes and red contours), as well as the 24-hr 20 21 convective quantitative precipitation forecasts (QPF, color-filled) to identify spatial 22 patterns and locations where these fields overlap (Fig. 2b).
-By moving the mouse vertically along a column of highlighted days meeting SCP thresholds, the forecaster 23 magnitude of daily average SCP, and convective QPF.
+Since December 2012, SPC forecasters have used an experimental webbased CFSv2 time-lagged ensemble chart, or "Chiclet Chart," to review 45-day forecasts of daily counts of the number of grid points with SCP \geq 1 from the 0000 UTC CFSv2 ensemble mean over the CONUS.
+Using this approach, grid count forecasts from successive CFSv2 runs can be viewed where each pixel or "chiclet" on the chart corresponds to one convective day and the color of the chiclet represents the grid count of the daily average SCP \geq 1 over a masked CONUS domain with 845 grid points.
+A similar display format, previously used in the context of El Niño-Southern Oscillation (ENSO) and rainfall forecasts (Barnston et al. 2012; Tippett et al. 2012a, 2015b), permits the visualization of multiple forecasts with the same valid time.
+The chart is constructed so that each successive CFSv2 run is stacked above prior runs, but staggered, so forecasts with identical valid times lie on the same x-axis coordinate (Fig. 2a).
+Vertical stripes of similar color indicate run-to-run consistency in SCP ≥ 1 grid counts (i.e., similar forecasts in terms of the areal extent of environments conducive to supercell thunderstorms across the CONUS).
+Forecasters can further interrogate the information presented in the web-based CFSv2 Chiclet Chart when they mouseover highlighted days to reveal CONUS maps of daily-averaged SCP grids (grid boxes and red contours), as well as the 24-h convective quantitative precipitation forecasts (QPF, color filled) to identify spatial patterns and locations where these fields overlap (Fig. 2b).
+By moving the mouse vertically along a column of highlighted days meeting SCP thresholds, the forecaster can visualize CFSv2 run-to-run consistency in the maps of severe storm environments, magnitude of daily average SCP, and convective QPF.